nikku/talks/2025-no-refactoring-issues/index.md

 ---

-### :question: Who in your team has cleaner in their job description?
+### :question: Who on your team has cleaner in their job description?
 Who ensures things are maintainable for the long run?

 ---